yalimohammadi/yalimohammadi.github.io/_pages/research.md

-## Epidemic Modelling with Networks:
+## Epidemic Modeling with Networks:

 **Algorithms Using Local Graph Features to Predict Epidemics** *with Christian Borgs and Amin Saberi*\